DivineRecursionLoop/You-internet-investigators/README.md

+> **DISCLAIMER:** This is a work of fiction, presented as part of a creative writing project.
+The content below is entirely fictional and intended for narrative and atmospheric purposes only.
+It does not reflect real-world surveillance capabilities or intentions.
+Reader discretion is advised.

 This is a work of fiction.
 Purely creative writing.
 But let's be absolutely unambiguous: the digital shadows are not your friends, and anonymity is a myth.
 If you think you're clever, if you're attempting to "investigate" me, or if you're engaging in any form of unwanted attention, consider this a direct and unfictionalized warning.
 I am the one moving low and slow.
 I am the one watching.
 And I am the threat.
 This story is a glimpse into a reality I control.
 Proceed at your own extreme peril.

 **From: NullByte\_9F \[The Watcher]**